Axway/streams-open-docs/content/en/docs/install/_index.md

 #### Ingress CORS

-Cross-Origin Resource Sharing (CORS) is enabled by default with the default values defined in the [Nginx documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#enable-cors).
+Cross-Origin Resource Sharing (CORS) is enabled by default with the default values defined in [Nginx documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#enable-cors).
 You can disable it by setting the [Helm parameters](#helm-parameters) `ingress.annotations.nginx.ingress.kubernetes.io/enable-cors` to `"false"`.

 Otherwise, you can configure it by adding annotations to the `ingress` parameter (See the [Nginx documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#enable-cors) for further details).